 The last thing you want is to head to work feeling sluggish.
 So it helps if you can find something that gets your brain cells firing.
 It could be a crossword puzzle or a book.
 Either way, it’s important to start the day with an active and engaged mind.

 Set challenges for yourself, such as completing the puzzle in under 10 minutes each morning.
-Try and get closer to the goal each day.
+Try to get closer to the goal each day.

 5. Take a Moment